An Intellyx BrainBlog by Jason English, for Logz.io

 With so much business riding on software, the global market demand for observability is exploding with multi-million-dollar venture investments and multi-billion-dollar vendor acquisitions (and valuations).
 While there are market leaders doing very well selling commercial observability software, that’s only a small fraction of the action in the cloud-native realm.

-Instances of installed open source monitoring and observability tools in production may outnumber the instances of all vendor solutions by 10 times or more.
+Instances of installed open source monitoring and cloud-native observability tools in production may outnumber the instances of all vendor solutions by 10 times or more.
 Why?

-Out-of-the-Box Cloud-Native Tooling for Observability
+Out-of-the-Box Cloud-Native Observability Tooling

 The ELK Stack for log management and reporting, Prometheus for monitoring, Grafana for metrics and dashboarding, and finally Jaeger for tracing, were all born in a microservices world.
 These projects are now maturing within a cloud-native ecosystem.